-Allison received her Bachelor of Science degree in Psychology at Pittsburg State University.
-Allison just recently completed graduate school at Washburn University and received her Master of Social Work degree.
-Her professional experiences includes working within the military with soldiers and military families to assist them with job searching, financial assistance, parenting classes and also provided in-home services.
-In addition, she has experience working in domestic violence and sexual assault within the military where she worked at a treatment based agency that assessed individuals for safety, mental health and overall well-being.
-She connected individuals with community services and resources to ensure they were fully supported and all of their needs were being met.
+Allison received her B.S. in Psychology from Pittsburg State University.
+Allison just recently completed graduate school at Washburn University and received her M.S. in Social Work.
+Her professional experiences include working with soldiers and military families to assist them with job searching, financial assistance, parenting classes and also providing in-home services.
+In addition, she has experience working in domestic violence and sexual assault within the military where she worked at a treatment based agency that assessed individuals for safety, mental health, and overall well-being.

 Shanese McGregor is originally from Indiana ("the Hoosier State").
 She graduated from the University of Indianapolis with a B.A. in psychology in 2013.
 Post graduation, she went to work for the Department of Child Services in Indiana where she ensured the safety of children from child abuse and neglect.
 In 2017, she earned her M.A. in Student Affairs Administration in Higher Education from Ball State University.
 While working towards her M.A. she was the graduate assistant for the Office of Victim Services.
 Her duties entailed providing confidential services to the community regarding sexual assault, domestic/relationship violence, and stalking.
 Shanese has a passion for serving the community for ensuring safety, advocacy, and enhance knowledge on prevention work and how it can be effectively conducted in collegiate settings.

 Graduate Research Assistant